 I’m not a fan of taxes BUT I do make an exception one day a year.

-On Halloween, I’m ok with becoming a tax collector of sorts.
+On Halloween, I’m okay with becoming a tax collector of sorts.
 The candy tax was probably one of the first parenting enforcements that I’ve enjoyed implementing.

 What Is The Candy Tax?

 When my kids were younger, we covered more ground canvasing the neighborhood if I was leading the trick or treating navigating.

 As part of my commission for assisting in their candy abundance and also out of parental concern for their teeth, I issued the candy tax.

 I tell my kids that I’m concerned about their potential for cavities, but the reality is that I also enjoy skimming their candy piles in hopes of a few Take 5 Candy Bars and Reese’s Cups.

 If I score a Reese Pumpkin that’s even better because those have even more peanut butter.